 Beppu can be reached in around two hours from Tokyo Haneda, Osaka Itami and Nagoya Chubu International airports via Oita Airport and local transport.
 It is quick and easy to get to Yufuin by rail from Beppu.

 From Oita Airport, Beppu is a 45-minute bus ride to the city.
-Shinkansen services connect Beppu with Tokyo in less than seven hours, Shin-Osaka in less than four hours and Hakata in two hours.
+Shinkansen and rail services connect Beppu with Tokyo in less than seven hours, Shin-Osaka in less than four hours and Hakata in two hours.